kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 ![Architecture](architecture-part2.drawio.svg)

-- When the cluster API controllers (KCP, MD controllers) creates a `VSphereMachine`, the CAPV controllers first create a `VSphereVM` resource.
+- When the cluster API controllers (KCP, MD controllers) create a `VSphereMachine`, the CAPV controllers first create a `VSphereVM` resource.
-- The, when reconciling the `VSphereVM` CAPV controllers, use the govmomi library to connect to vCenter (in this case to vcsim) to provision a VM.
+- When reconciling the `VSphereVM`, the CAPV controllers use the govmomi library to connect to vCenter (in this case to vcsim) to provision a VM.

-Given that VM provisioned by vcsim are fake, there won't be cloud-init running on the machine, and thus it is responsibility of the vmBootstrapReconciler component inside the vcsim controller to "mimic" the machine bootstrap process:
+Given that VMs provisioned by vcsim are fake, there won't be cloud-init running on the machine, and thus it is responsibility of the vmBootstrapReconciler component inside the vcsim controller to "mimic" the machine bootstrap process:
 NOTE: This process is implemented using the code for CAPI's in memory provider.